Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-cors-with-asp-net-web-api.md

 ## JavaScript Changes

-The essence of making things work in JavaScript is to ensure you set an “X-Requested-With” header.
+The essence of making things work in JavaScript is to ensure you set an "X-Requested-With" header.
 If you are using jQuery, this is built into the jQuery.ajax component.
 If you are rolling your own AJAX code, you need to use:

 ```javascript
 xhr.setRequestHeader("X-Requested-With", "XMLHttpRequest"];
 ```

-If you are using jQuery, you’ll need to ask it nicely to do this for you:
+If you are using jQuery, you'll need to ask it nicely to do this for you:

 ```javascript
 jQuery.support.cors = true;